astral4/avif-ub/README.md

 # avif-ub

-Reproduction of AVIF image encoder UB
+This repository contains a reproduction of UB in the `rav1e` crate.
+See https://github.com/image-rs/image/issues/2108 for more details.

 ## License